-This is a cross between the Italian arancini (fried rice ball) and a meatfree version of the British Scotch egg.
-It came about when a friend gave me some eggs from her prolific hens and I had some leftover risotto in the fridge that needed eating up.
+This is a cross between Italian arancini (fried rice ball) and a meat-free version of the British Scotch egg, and came about when I had some leftover cooked risotto rice in the fridge.
+The only prerequisite when using up cooked rice is to heat it thoroughly until piping hot.
 This marriage of dishes was pure guesswork, but I’m pleased to say that it’s a happy union!

 Preparation time: 10 minutes